 Seaport Logistics Complex History and Timeline

-Port of Oakland history spans a period of 165 years beginning with the San Francisco Bay becoming a working harbor in the mid-1800s.
+Port of Oakland history spans a period of over 150 years beginning with the San Francisco Bay becoming a working harbor in the mid-1800s.
 The Port’s past encompasses the Gold Rush, Civil War, Industrial Revolution, two World Wars, and the United States coming of age as a global power.

 Oakland was a small settlement on the San Francisco Bay’s east shoreline during the gold rush days.
 Schooners sailed in and out of Oakland’s harbor moving supplies and local goods.
 In 1869 Oakland became the terminus for the transcontinental railroad establishing it as California’s most important rail center.